 The full peer review report, the editorial decision letter, previous versions, and reviewer identities (if unsigned) all remain confidential.
 Manuscripts are not made available for public commenting prior to publication.

 Peer Review Transfer

 Where authors are able to transfer peer reviews, editors may accept papers after consulting with one additional reviewer.
 Transferred reviews must be subject to equivalent ethical standards and the identity of the reviewers must be known to editor handling the manuscript.
 Editors are not obliged to accept transferred reviewer comments.
 Currently, Episteme Health accepts peer reviews transferred from Peer Community In.

-Last amended on 9 June 2019.
+Last amended on 29 August 2021.